AyushDhimann/Noodl/src/backend/tests/randomColor/README.md

 Contract: Select ColorRegistry.
 Click "Deploy".
 MetaMask will ask you to confirm the transaction (pay gas fees).
 Once deployed, you'll see the deployed contract address at the bottom of the "Deploy & Run Transactions" tab.
 Copy this address.
 Also, go back to the "Solidity Compiler" tab, and under "Contract: ColorRegistry", click the "ABI" button to copy the contract's ABI.
-Save this ABI.
+Save this ABI and paste it where it needs to be pasted in app.py.
 4. Signup on https://developer.metamask.io/ and get your api key and then paste that api key in the `.env` as `METAMASK_API_KEY`.
 5. add your wallet address as contact address in the configure section of the api key on the metamask developer portal and then also set it as the `CONTRACT_ADDRESS` and `BACKEND_WALLET_ADDRESS`.
 6. Open MetaMask and make sure you have the correct account selected (0xa29...).